 These two modular signs mutually touch and intersect according to a common support plane.

-They give rise, through a graphic system in a progression that starts from the centre and goes out towards the periphery of the painting, to a visual phenomenon of UNDULATORY plastic character.
+They give rise, through a graphic system in a progression that starts from the centre and moves towards the periphery of the painting, to a visual phenomenon of an UNDULATING plastic nature.

-It is a complex issue due to the particularly ambiguous and spatial position of the bulk and at the same time distorted signs.
-The applied hyperbolicity stands for multidirectional and three-dimensional exaltation, where the visual perception collected by standing side by side (to the right and to the left), makes the structure live in the sphere of a VIRTUAL DYNAMIC motion.
+It is a complex theme due to the particular ambiguous and spatial position of the signs, which are both fused and simultaneously distorted.
+The applied hyperbolicity stands for multidirectional and three-dimensional exaltation, where the visual perception gathered by standing side by side (to the right and to the left), makes the structure live in the sphere of a VIRTUAL DYNAMIC motion.

 This work, therefore, communicates a propulsive and continuous spatial system which, for the whole duration of emotion, I call A LIVING SIGNAL FOR THE GEOMETRY OF THE SOUL.

-Franco Grignani, letter relating to the visual phenomenon of undulatory plastic character, 1991
+Franco Grignani, letter relating to the visual phenomenon of an undulating plastic nature, 1991

-Franco Grignani, letter relating to the visual phenomenon of undulatory plastic character, 1991
+Franco Grignani, letter relating to the visual phenomenon of an undulating plastic nature, 1991

 How did Franco achieve such intricate works with just a long ruler, a sharp pencil, and black tempera?